danielfppps/hbpimon/README.md

 To run this application make sure you intall bluepy and tendo using pip:

-> sudo pip install bluepy tendo
+> sudo pip install tendo
+> sudo pip install git+https://github.com/IanHarvey/bluepy.git

 after this edit your autostart script by using this command: